-(No gluten, dairy, soy, yeast or tomato; with options for sugar)
+(No gluten, dairy or tomato; with vegan options, also for yeast and sugar)

 Traditionally the word ‘pizza’ isn’t used, but the Turks do a lamb and tomato sauce version called lahmacun.
 Instead of cheese, a yoghurt and garlic sauce is added before serving.